Donitzo/godot-universal-spritepacker/README.md

 # smart_splitter
 A python script for splitting images and vector files into spritesheets.

+I always found it inconvenient to store a lot of sprites as individual images.
+Storing sprites in one large image is also very inconvenient due to the differing sizes.
+My solution for a long time has been to encode the sprite size in the filename in a directory structure containing all my sprites.
+A python script iterates the source directory and splits the sprites into different sizes.
+Finally a spritesheet is exported.

+I used to rely on TexturePacker for generating the spritesheet after the splitting process.
+I later added the texture packing to the python script using the rectpack package.

 # usage:
+The script uses the "rectpack" and "pillow" modules.

+`pip install pillow rectpack`

+The script uses a simple CLI:

 `smart_split.py [-h] [--image_directory IMAGE_DIRECTORY] [--inkscape_path INKSCAPE_PATH] source_directory spritesheet_path`

 The created spritesheet is in the form of a .PNG image and and .JSON file defining the coordinates of the sprites.
 The .JSON format SHOULD be compatible with the [PixiJS Spritesheet format](https://github.com/pixijs/pixijs/blob/main/packages/spritesheet/src/Spritesheet.ts), although many features are left unused, such as rotation and trimming.